-The lake is deemed to be so pure that no motorboats are allowed on it.
+Severskoye Lake is deemed so pure no motorboats are allowed on it.
 According to urban myth, the waters were blessed, giving them qualities similar to those of the mythical fountain of youth.
-Excuse us while we take a quick swim!

 From humble beginnings in 1397 when two monks founded the monastery in nothing more than a cave dug by two men.
 By 1494, now a stone structure, it was the largest church in medieval Russia.

 Defended by thick walls and towers it was a refuge for not just monks and peasants, but also a place of pilgrimage for Tsars and so benefited from generous donations and tax breaks.
 Ivan the Terrible was said to be a regular visitor and big tipper.
-This enabled the monastery to grow in size and importance.
+The financially favourable guest list enabled the monastery to grow in size and importance.